super7ramp/croiseur/doc/how-to/Plug-a-solver.md

 }
 ```

-Finally, declare the subproject by adding the following line in root's `settings.gradle`:
+Finally, declare the subproject by adding the following line in root's `settings.gradle.kts`:

 ```gradle
 include("croiseur-solver:croiseur-solver-<new_solver_name>-plugin")